CC-MNNIT/2018-19-Classes/WebDev/Django-Resources/README.md

 - [Announcements](#announcements)

 ## prerequisite
-Django is written in Python so you should be comfortable with Python.
+Django is written in Python so you should be comfortable with it.
 Following are some resources for getting familiar with Python -

 * [Codecademy](https://www.codecademy.com/learn/python)
 * [Learn Python the hard Way](https://learnpythonthehardway.org/book/)